AlmaDSF/task-list-front-end/project-docs/wave-01.md

     id: PropTypes.number.isRequired,
     title: PropTypes.string.isRequired,
     isComplete: PropTypes.bool.isRequired,
+    - They come from TaskList.

 2. The `Task` component uses destructuring to read in the props `const Task = ({ id, title, isComplete }) => {...`
     - How would the code change if `{id, title, isComplete}` were replaced with `props`?
           - Instead of expecting 3 arguments, the function will need one argument "props".

     - Consider making this change and the subsequent necessary changes through the rest of the component to deepen your understanding of the code.
-          - To have acces to each argument (`{id, title, isComplete}` we will need to use in the return the props + varName to be able to acces the data.
+          - To have access to each argument (`{id, title, isComplete}` we will need to use in the return the props + varName to be able to access the data.

 3. How is the ~~strikethrough~~ style applied when the task title is clicked?
     - Consider updating the appropriate rule sets to change the text or background color when a task is marked complete.